bcmichael/RNMR-Docs/docs/command/full_command.md

 Defaults: current

+Prerequisites: RNMR lock control; RNMRA only

 Description:
-Sets lock channel total sweep width.
-Maximum sweep width is 1000.0.
+`SWL` sets lock sweep width.
+If width is omitted RNMR will prompt for it with the current value as a default.
+The sweep width must be between 0.0 and 100.0 inclusive.
 ## SWP
 Enable or disable lock sweep